 The different people that passed through Toledo have left successively their footprints on the town.
 The walls for example, that were built by the Romans, were reconstructed and received their actual trace by the Arabs.
 Many gates can be found, but the gate “de la Bisagra” which carries in its upper part the coat of arms of the Imperial City, is the most representative and gives access to the historic town.

 Mosque “Cristo de la Luz” (10th century).
 The only one of its style that survives of the ten that used to exist in the town.
-It is situated directly behind the gate de la Bisagra, The horse-shoe arches succeed themselves and remember and are based on the Mosque of Cordoba.
+It is situated directly behind the gate of Bisagra, the horse-shoe arches succeed themselves and remember and are based on the Mosque of Cordoba.

 Synagogue “del Transito” (14th century).
-Beautiful walls covered with plasterwork precede a rectangular interior, covered with a beautiful “alfarje” (paneled ceiling).
+Beautiful walls covered with plasterwork precede a rectangular interior, covered with a beautiful “alfarje” (panelled ceiling).
 It contains the Sefardi Museum.

-Prime Cathedral.
-Of gothic style, it was erected between 1226 and 1493 on a westgothic church, which was constructed during the reign of Recaredo.
-The sacrity harbors a valuable collection of paintings by El Greco, Lucas Jordan, Van Dijck and Goya.
+The Cathedral.
+Of gothic style, it was erected between 1226 and 1493 on a west-gothic church, which was constructed during the reign of Recaredo.
+The sacristy harbours a valuable collection of paintings by El Greco, Lucas Jordan, Van Dijck and Goya.
 But all dependencies are works of art: from the Chapel of the New Kings to the Chapel of Santiago, along the Choir in Renaissance style, the Mozarabic Chapel or the Chapter House.

-Alcázar of Toledo.
+Alcazar of Toledo.
 Situated on the highest point of the town, in the Roman period it was a palace and under the Christians it was converted in to the first alcazar with a square base.
-Under Charles I it suffered an important remodeling.
-Each façade is of a different style and perios: the eastern one is medieval, the western one is Renaissance, the northern one is Plateresque and the southern one is Churrigueresco.
-With the invasion of the french troops and the Spanish Civil War is was destructed, butter after the reconstruction it harbors the Museum of the Army and military units.
+Under Charles I it suffered an important remodelling.
+Each façade is of a different style and period: the eastern one is medieval, the western one is Renaissance, the northern one is Plateresque and the southern one is Churrigueresque (a Spanish Baroque style of elaborate sculptural architectural ornament).
+With the invasion of the French troops and the Spanish Civil War is was destructed, butter after the reconstruction it harbours the Museum of the Army and military units.